SFTP Basics: How Secure File Transfer Protocol Works

 how does sftp work basics

-TCP is a connection-oriented protocol, which means that both computers verify a connection before files are sent.
-TCP does this with a three-way handshake.
+TCP is a connection-oriented protocol, which means that both computers verify a connection (i.e., verify whether or not the other computer is ready to receive data) before files are sent.

 1. Sending computer sends a message called a SYN.